Mary Anne Franks: Career

 Between 2004 and 2005, Franks taught courses in ethics, world religions, and introductory philosophy within the Department of Humanities at Quincy College in Massachusetts.
 During her time at Harvard Law School, Franks clerked for the Office of the Prosecutor at the International Criminal Court.
 She also worked from 2005 to 2008 as a lecturer for the Department of Social Studies and as a teaching fellow for the government, philosophy, and English departments.
 From 2008 to 2010, she was a Bigelow Fellow and lecturer in law at the University of Chicago Law School as well as a faculty affiliate for the Center for Gender Studies.

-Franks has taught at the University of Miami School of Law since 2010.
+Franks taught at the University of Miami School of Law from 2010 to 2023.
 Between 2010 and 2015, Franks served as an associate professor of law and was promoted to professor of law in 2015.
 In 2013, she served as a visiting professor at the University of Navarra in Pamplona, Spain.
 In 2019, Franks was recognized as a Dean's Distinguished Scholar for the Profession, an honor bestowed upon University of Miami School of Law faculty members whose scholarly contributions to the legal profession are deemed significant and influential.
 In 2021, she was appointed to the Michael R. Klein Distinguished Scholar Chair "to recognize her substantial contributions and ongoing accomplishments in scholarship and advocacy at the confluence of civil rights and technology."

 Since 2013, Franks has worked in various capacities with the Cyber Civil Rights Initiative (CCRI), a nonprofit organization that seeks to combat cyber harassment, nonconsensual pornography, and online abuse through legislation, tech policy reform, and victim support.
-From 2014 to 2018, she served as CCRI's Vice President.
-SInce 2018, she has served as CCRI's President.
+From 2014 to 2018, she served as CCRI's vice president.
+Since 2018, she has served as CCRI's president.
 In addition, she has served as CCRI's Legislative & Tech Policy Director since its founding.

 Franks is licensed to practice law in the District of Columbia.

 In October 2022, Franks joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.

+In 2023, Franks joined the faculty of George Washington University Law School as the Eugene L. and Barbara A. Bernard Professor in Intellectual Property, Technology, and Civil Rights Law.